 In this section, we extend our analysis in two directions.
-First, we study the effect of an increase in market competition on welfare and on the political viability of different trade policy arrangements by allowing the number of firms active in F to be larger than one.
-Second, we consider the consequences of asymmetries in income distribution between prospective member countries.
+First, we study the effect of an increase in market competition on welfare and on the political viability of different trade arrangements by allowing the number of firms per sector that are active in F to be larger than one.27 Second, we relax our assumption of perfect geographic specialization in production patterns across the two perspective member countries.
+As will be shown below, similarity in production patterns mitigates the incentives for strategic delegation, and hence makes the establishment of a customs union more likely.
 While carrying out these analyses, we retain all other assumptions of the model.